nafpliot/playground/microservice/README.md

 The deployment files create one pod for each app with 1 replica + the services.

 An easy way to run the environment is to use the `deploy.sh` script.

+## Extra Info

+The deployments are configured for rolling updates, using `RollingUpdate` strategy and a `readinessProbe`.
+To try it out we can increase the replicas with `kubectl scale deployments/server --replicas=2` and then set the new docker image `kubectl set image deployments/server server=server:foo`